Md999999/Fall-Risk-Detection-using-Machine-Learning/README.md

 ---

 ## Dataset

-The full KINECAL dataset is 86.2 GB and lives on PhysioNet.
-A 5-subject sample is already in the `/kinecal` folder so you can run the whole pipeline without downloading anything.
+The KINECAL dataset is a large open-access biomechanics dataset hosted on PhysioNet.

+The full KINECAL dataset is 86.2 GB.
+The pipeline processed 90 subjects and 453 movement trials in total.
+These were loaded directly from the local kinecal/ folder using the Loader class, which iterates every numbered subject directory and picks up all .npy skeleton arrays it finds.
+No manual filtering or subject selection was applied — the script just processes whatever is in the folder.

+The full 86.2 GB dataset wasn’t downloaded in its entirety due to storage constraints, but the subset used is a genuine, unfiltered portion of the KINECAL data covering 90 subjects across multiple task categories.
+The pipeline is dataset-agnostic — point it at more data and it will process it identically.
+.
 If you need the full set, `wget` and AWS CLI instructions are in the docs.

 ---